 I am an Assistant Professor of Cultural Anthropology at Duke University, with secondary appointments in Asian American and Diaspora Studies and Gender, Sexuality, and Feminist Studies.

 I am interested in the politics of medicine—in particular, how disabled and chronically ill people contend with the precarity of their bodies when biomedical treatments fail.
-The stakes are high in the United States, where for-profit insurance systems, meager avenues of state support, and the reliance on the family structure care.

 I am interdisciplinarily trained with degrees from Sarah Lawrence College (BA) and New York University (PhD, American Studies).